aleph-im/aleph-vm/README.md

 ## 2. Install Aleph-VM from source

 This method is not recommended, except for development and testing.
-Read the installation document for the various components and the developer documentaation.
+Read the installation document for the various components and the developer documentation.

 1. Install the [VM-Connector](./vm_connector/README.md)
 2. Install the [VM-Supervisor](src/aleph/vm/orchestrator/README.md).